Wytamma/dfvalidate/README.md

 # dfvalidate Module Repository

-This module can be used to validate pandas data frames
+This module can be used to validate pandas data frames.

+This project is no longer maintianed.
+Check out the https://tmiguelt.github.io/PandasSchema/!

 ## Installation